-The older I get the more I favour non-fiction.
-I enjoy being inspired by, and learning from, the books I read.
-These have stuck with me through the years and are ones I’ve most definitely learnt from.
+Reading has always been a BIG part of my life – this list would be far longer if if I were to describe all the books that that have influenced my life.
+In particular I enjoy being inspired by, and learning from the books I read.
+The following have stuck with me over the years and are ones I’ve most definitely learnt from:

-Travels with Charley: In Search of America, John Steinbeck
+- Travels with Charley: In Search of America, John Steinbeck (paid link)

 I devoured this book in about four days.
 Steinbeck’s style of writing is iconic: frank, descriptive, upfront but honest.
 He’s written many well-known works of fiction including ‘Of Mice and Men’ but reading this book, which was from his own perspective (I’m aware some parts may have been slightly exaggerated) was like seeing into his brain.
 His dry sense of humour made the book for me.
 The personification of Charley (his loyal four-legged companion) was both hilarious and heart-felt.
 Warning: Not for those who are steering clear of catching the travel-bug.